RegardsOss/RegardsOss.github.io/REGARDS-docs/reference/layout-configuration.md

 # 3. Default layout

-Default layout comes with the following containers:
+The default project layout comes with the following containers:
 * *user-app-root*: The root container of user application, previously named *user*
-* *page-top-header*: A static container to layout header content (top), might be used floating - see later section, previously named *header*.
+* *page-top-header*: A static container to lay out header content (top), might be used to show a floating header - see later section, previously named *header*.
-* *page-sub-header*: A static container to layout sub header or page scrollable header when top header is floating, previously named *static-content*.
+* *page-sub-header*: A static container to lay out sub header or page scrollable header when top header is floating, previously named *static-content*.
 * *page-content-module*: The default main container to show page dynamic module, previously named *dynamic-content*
-* *page-footer*: A static container to layout page footer, previously named *footer*
+* *page-footer*: A static container to lay out page footer, previously named *footer*

-Within the root container, subcontainers are layed out vertically (they use the by the row layout type)
+Within the root container, subcontainers are layed out vertically (they use the row layout type by default)

 # 4. Example: a layout with a fixed (floating) header